Compilation from sources

 cd function_delaunay

-cp main $CONDA_PREFIX/bin/function_delaunay
+cp build/main $CONDA_PREFIX/bin/function_delaunay

 cd ..